cockpit-project/bots/README.md

  * image-create: Create test machine images
  * image-customize: Generic tool to install packages, upload files, or run commands in a test machine image
- * image-prepare: Build and install Cockpit packages into a test machine image (specific to the cockpit project itself, thus it is in test/, not bots/)

 For debugging the images:

- * bots/vm-run: Run a test machine image
+ * ./vm-run: Run a test machine image
- * bots/vm-reset: Remove all overlays from image-customize, image-prepare, etc from test/images/
+ * ./vm-reset: Remove all overlays from image-customize, image-prepare, etc from test/images/

 In case of `qemu-system-x86_64: -netdev bridge,br=cockpit1,id=bridge0: bridge helper failed`